hasura/learn-graphql/tutorials/mobile/react-native-apollo/tutorial-site/content/queries/2-create-query.md

 ---
-title: "<Query> component"
+title: "useQuery hook"
-metaTitle: "Apollo Query Component | GraphQL React Native Apollo Tutorial"
+metaTitle: "Apollo useQuery hook | GraphQL React Native Apollo Tutorial"
-metaDescription: "We will use the Apollo Client Query component from react-apollo.
-It is a render prop API to fetch data and handle data, loading and error props"
+metaDescription: "We will use the Apollo Client useQuery hook to make GraphQL queries and handle the loading and error states"
 ---

 import GithubLink from "../../src/GithubLink.js";